Marc-Antoine Charpentier: Orphée

 10.16.11 4:00PM

-Magnificat’s 20th season opens with Charpentier’s emotionally-charged setting of the Orpheus myth, La Descente d’Orphée aux enfers.
+Magnificat's 20th season opened with Charpentier's emotionally-charged setting of the Orpheus myth, La Descente d'Orphée aux enfers.
 Composed in 1686 for one of the musical evenings at the Hôtel de Guise, Orphée is a dramatic work that defies classification, being neither pastoral, nor cantata, nor opera, yet having some characteristics of each.
-A unique and especially beautiful feature of this work is Charpentier’s use of the viols to accompany Orpheus’ plaint to Pluto and Persephone, the low sonorities expressing Orpheus’ despair as well as the underworld setting.
+A unique and especially beautiful feature of this work is Charpentier's use of the viols to accompany Orpheus' plaint to Pluto and Persephone, the low sonorities expressing Orpheus' despair as well as the underworld setting.

 Read More about Charpentier’s Orphée